kushaniperera/Blog/pages/study ideas.md

 - Social acceptance of AR glasses when surrounded mostly by others wearing them and when surrounded by people not wearing them.
-And how it might affect the users' perception of ethical implications
+And how it might affect the users' perception of ethical implications.